Quick guide to snakeheads

 Splendid snakehead (Channa lucius)

 Capable of reaching to 40cm/15.7”, the Splendid is one of the larger species and care should be tailored accordingly.
-This fairly aggressive species should only be kept with large, robust tank mates — if at all.
-Water should ideally be 24-28°C/75-82°F, pH 5.0–6.5 and GH to 8.
+Channa lucius have an aggressive nature and should only be kept with large, robust tank mates — if at all.
+Water should ideally be 20-28°C/68-82°F, pH 5.0–6.5 and GH to 8.

 Ocellated snakehead (Channa pleurophthalma)

-One of the more attractive South-East Asian species, the Ocellated differs in shape from other snakeheads in having a more laterally compressed body.
+One of the more attractive South-East Asian species.
+Channa pleurophthalma differs in shape from others by being more laterally compressed.
 Others have almost cylindrical bodies.

-The Ocellated is a relatively peaceful species that can be kept with large, robust tank mates in a fairly large tank as this species reaches 45cm/18”.
+They are a relatively peaceful species that can be kept with large, robust tank mates.
+A large tank is definitely required they can reach 45cm/18”.

 Spotted snakehead (Channa punctata)

-Native to India, the Spotted is a common species inhabiting an extensive range of habitats, from mild temperate to tropical.
-Because of this range, this species is reported to tolerate a very broad range of temperatures from 9-40°C/48-104°F.
+Native to India, the Spotted is a common species inhabiting an extensive range of habitats.
+As such this species can tolerate a broad range of temperatures from 9-40°C/48-104°F.

-Experiments have also shown that it can tolerate a large pH range, so water conditions are not too important as long as extremes are avoided.
-A relatively small species that reaches to 30cm/12”, the Spotted snakehead is nevertheless aggressive enough for only large, robust tank mates to be considered.
+Experiments have also shown that it can tolerate a large pH range.
+Channa punctata do well as long as the extremes are avoided.
+Despite being a relative small species, the spotted snakehead is aggressive so can only be kept with large, robust tank mates, or perhaps just dedicate a tank for this snakehead.

 Chevron snakehead (Channa striata)

-The Chevron is one of the most robust freshwater fishes and consequently, water parameters are not important, although the usual caveat of avoiding extremes still applies.
-This is a large species that can reach 90cm/35” and, like the Red, is ill-suited for the beginner aquarist.
+Channa striata are one of the most robust freshwater fishes.
+Consequently, water parameters are insignificant, although the usual caveat of avoiding extremes still applies.
+This is a large species that can reach 90cm/35” and, like the red, is ill-suited for most aquarists.
+This species is often consumed by humans, with farms of large ponds dedicated for growing these fish.

-Although it superficially resembles the Splendid in shape and colour, the African can be distinguished by its long and prominent tubular nostrils.
-Reaching to 45cm/18”, water parameters for this species should be similar to the Splendid, although this is reportedly a more docile species.
+Closely resembling C. lucius in shape and colour, Parachanna obscura can be distinguished by the long and prominent nostrils.
+They can reach up to 45cm/18” in length, so a large tank is a must.
+Water parameters for this species should be similar to the splendid, although this is reportedly a more docile species.

 What can I keep with them?

-Some snakeheads — for example, Golden cobra and Emperor — are best kept alone and should never be in the same tank, even with large tank mates.
+Some snakeheads are best kept alone and should never be in the same tank, even with large tank mates.

-Snakeheads can be weaned off live foods and have been known to readily take chunks of fish, mussels, shrimps for human consumption, and commercial pelleted foods of the meaty kind — such as sinking pellets or even commercial fish pellets such as trout chow.
+Live food is not essential and snakeheads readily take chunks of fish, mussels and shrimps made for human consumption.
+Commercial meaty foods such as sinking pellets or even commercial fish foods such as trout chow also work well.

-Other non-aquatic live foods that can be fed wth confidence include earthworms, mealworms and crickets.
-Younger snakeheads will readily take bloodworms and krill.
+Other, non-aquatic, live foods include earthworms, mealworms and crickets.
+While younger snakeheads will readily take bloodworms and krill.

-Snakeheads can be relatively easy to spawn, provided the right conditions are set up for them.
-Sexing most species is not easy for the beginner, although the truism that females are plumper is readily applicable here.
+Spawning snakeheads is fairly easy when maintained in appropriate water conditions.
+Sexing most species is not easy, although the truism that females are plumper is readily applicable here.

-Given the difficulty in sexing fish, it is sometimes necessary to introduce several fish in the same tank in order to let them pair up naturally (make sure the tank is large enough to house several comfortably, and provide ample hiding spaces to reduce aggression).
+Sometimes it is necessary to introduce several fish in the same tank to allow them to let them pair up naturally.
+Make sure the tank is large enough to house several comfortably, and provide ample hiding spaces to reduce aggression.

-Some do not require a strong trigger to breed, while others require a period of cooling, followed by a rise in temperature to simulate changing of seasons.
+Some species will not require a trigger to breed.
+While others require a period of cooling, followed by a rise in temperature to simulate changing of seasons.
 Some brood their eggs orally while others utilise bubble nests.

 Both parents typically guard the fry (which swim in a compact school) once the eggs hatch.